+44 (0) 7490 373980 447490373980 Book a 121 Donate!

 One of the key breakthroughs in understanding the role of chlorophyll in photosynthesis came in the 1930s.
 During this time, scientists Hans Fischer and Robert Robinson were able to isolate and determine the chemical structure of chlorophyll.
 This discovery paved the way for further research into the process of photosynthesis and the role of chlorophyll.

-Another important discovery came in the 1960s.
 Scientists Melvin Calvin, Andrew Benson and James Bassham traced the path of carbon through the process of photosynthesis.
 This led to the development of the Calvin Cycle, a series of reactions that plants use to convert carbon dioxide into glucose.
 This groundbreaking research earned Calvin the Nobel Prize in Chemistry in 1961.

 Further research into the structure and function of chlorophyll has revealed several different types, each with its unique chemical structure and role in photosynthesis.
 For example, chlorophyll a is found in all plants and is the primary pigment responsible for photosynthesis.
 Chlorophyll b is found in green algae and some plants.
 It helps capture light energy not absorbed by chlorophyll a.